MilesBellum/BlockchainExampleWithJava/README.md

 ![Hash_check](screenshots/hash_check.png "Hash check")

-You can encrypt the message to insert into blockchain.
+You can encrypt the message to insert it in the Blockchain.

 ![Encrypt_message_option](screenshots/encrypt_message_option.png "Encrypt message")